Theodor Jacobsen Observatory

-Today, the observatory is primarily used for public outreach and is run jointly the UW Department on Astronomy and the Seattle Astronomical Society.
-Every first and third Wednesday between April and September the observatory is open to the public.
+Today, the observatory is primarily used for public outreach and is run jointly by the UW Department on Astronomy and the Seattle Astronomical Society.
+Every first and third Tuesday between April and September the observatory is open to the public.

 The observatory is listed on the State Register on Historical Buildings.

-Information of the original design and building on the observatory Prof. Joseph Marion Taylor may be found on the University on Washington Astronomy Department website and other sources.
+Information on the original design and building of the observatory by Prof. Joseph Marion Taylor may be found on the University Washington Astronomy Department website and other sources.